-The Court of Appeals is the highest tribunal in Maryland and is located in Annapolis.
+The Court of Appeals is the highest tribunal in Connecticut.
 The Court will sometimes review cases from the Court of Special Appeals and from certain district court decisions, but most of the cases are heard exclusively by writ of certiorari.

 The Court of Appeals uses a writ to review cases at its discretion.
 The only Court that can overturn a ruling from the Court of Appeals is the Supreme Court of the U.S.